Christian Daughter Forced to Marry Unbeliever

 After they prayed, Tamarai began pouring out her life’s story to them.

-"I was born and brought up in a Christian family, but my parents had no fear of God in their lives," she began.
-"They were living a worldly life.
-Due to that, there was no blessing in our family."
+“I was born and brought up in a Christian family, but my parents had no fear of God in their lives,” she began.
+“They were living a worldly life.
+Due to that, there was no blessing in our family.
+I was forced to get married to [an unbeliever].”

-As Tamarai told her story, the men listened thoughtfully, and then told her to put her faith in the Lord and not lose heart.
+As Tamarai told her story, the men listened thoughtfully, and then encouraged her to put her faith in the Lord and not lose heart.

 “Our God will make all of this right in His time,” they said.

 Tamarai was encouraged and asked them to come back.
-When Paandu found out, he forbid any more visits, but Tamarai continued inviting her friends in secret and began attending fellowship meetings.
+When Paandu found out, he forbid any more visits, but Tamarai continued inviting her friends and began attending fellowship meetings.

 Woman Stands Firm in Faith

-Wahab and Ibraheem had equipment to show a film about the life of Jesus, and they began fasting and praying for the opportunity to show it in Tamarai's home.
+As film team members, Wahab and Ibraheem had equipment to show a movie about the life of Jesus, and they began fasting and praying for the opportunity to show it in Tamarai’s home.
 One day, while Paandu was out, they got their chance.

 As Tamarai and 15 others watched, she felt the Lord speaking to her heart, calling her to love Him.
 From that day on, there was no question: Her faith would encompass her entire life.